Relative cyclotomic structures and equivariant complex cobordism: Examples

-Given an equivariant map of $E^{G}_{\infty}$-spaces $\alpha \colon X\to \uBUZ$, we get a $G$-equivariant $E^{G}_{\infty}$ ring Thom spectrum $M(\alpha)$ \cite[X.3]{LMS}, which is usually denoted $MX$ by abuse of notation. $M(\mathrm{id})$ is the equivariant Thom spectrum $\uMUP$, periodic equivariant complex cobordism.
 The inclusion of $\uBU$ in $\uBUZ$ as the zero component (non-equivariantly: on fixed points it includes as the components of virtual dimension zero in the representation ring) produces the equivariant Thom spectrum $\uMU$, homotopical equivariant complex cobordism.
-In this section, we introduce a new $G$-equivariant $E^{G}_{\infty}$ ring Thom spectrum $\uMUC$ which we call connective homotopical equivariant complex cobordism, which is the Thom spectrum of a map of $E^{G}_{\infty}$-spaces $\uBUC\to \uBUZ$, where on each fixed point subspace $\uBUC$ includes as the zero component.
-We emphasize that despite similar notation $\uMUC$ is more related to equivariant homotopical cobordism than equivariant geometric cobordism.
+In this section, we introduce a new $G$-equivariant $E^{G}_{\infty}$ ring Thom spectrum $\uMUC$ which we call connective homotopical equivariant complex cobordism, which is the Thom spectrum of a map of $E^{G}_{\infty}$ spaces $\uBUC\to \uBUZ$, where on each fixed point subspace $\uBUC$ includes as the zero component.
+We emphasize that despite similar notation, $\uMUC$ is more related to homotopical equivariant cobordism than equivariant geometric cobordism.
 (The Thom spectrum model of the geometric theory for equivariant unoriented cobordism (for groups satisfying Wasserman's condition) is now generally denoted $mO$~\cite{Schwede-Global}, but in older literature was denoted $mo$~\cite[\S XV]{May-Alaska}.)

 The equivariant space $\uBUC$ and map $\uBUC\to \uBUZ$, without further structure, are easily constructed by Elmendorf's theorem: working with the orbit diagram for $\uBUZ$, we take the subdiagram that at the orbit $G/H$ consists of the zero component.
 Non-equivariantly, the zero component is a product of copies of $BU$ indexed on the irreducible representations of $H$.
-The fact that these subspaces should be closed under transfers suggests that there should exist an $E^{G}_{\infty}$-model.
-To construct this, we note that as an $E^{G}_{\infty}$-space
+The fact that these subspaces should be closed under transfers suggests that there should exist an $E^{G}_{\infty}$ model.
+To construct this, we note that as an $E^{G}_{\infty}$ space

 where $\tau_{\geq 0}\uKU$ is the genuine $G$-equivariant spectrum characterized (up to weak equivalence) by $\pi^{H}_{q}=0$ for $q<0$ and having the extra structure of a map to $\uKU$ which is an isomorphism of ($\bZ$-graded) homotopy groups in non-negative degrees.
 There is an essentially unique map of genuine $G$-equivariant spectra from $\tau_{\geq 0}\uKU$ to $H\uRep$ that is the identity on $\upi_{0}$, where $\uRep$ is the complex representation ring Mackey functor.
-We then get a map of $E^{G}_{\infty}$-spaces,
+We then get a map of $E^{G}_{\infty}$ spaces,

-and we obtain an $E^{G}_{\infty}$-space model of $\uBUC$ as the homotopy fiber.
+and we obtain an $E^{G}_{\infty}$ space model of $\uBUC$ as the homotopy fiber.